pengpeng25/Cybersecurity-GRC-Portfolio/README.md

 ## About

-I'm a professional transitioning into cybersecurity GRC and IT audit, combining a background in **economics and business management** with focused study in information security frameworks, data protection regulation, and audit methodology.
+I'm a professional transitioning into cybersecurity GRC and IT audit, combining a background in **economics and business management** with focused study in information security frameworks, and data protection regulation.

-This portfolio contains structured, consultant-style deliverables — not course notes.
-Each project is designed as a work product that mirrors what an advisor would present to a client or internal stakeholder.

 ### Why Economics → GRC?